Prunus argentea

 Prunus argentea, sometimes called the silver almond, is a species of wild almond found in the Levant, Turkey, Iraq and western Iran.
 It is a thorny shrub 0.5 to 3 m tall, with rough gray or brown bark.
 Its leaves are silvery white due to a covering of pubescent hairs.
-The leaves have a 1-5 mm petiole and the leaf blades are 10 to 44 mm long and 10 to 23 mm wide.
+The leaves have a 1–5 mm petiole and the leaf blades are 10-44 mm long and 10-23 mm wide.
 Its inflorescences have red hypanthia and sepals, and pale pink or pink petals.
 The flowers are borne on a pedicel about 1 to 3 mm long, which lengthens to 2 to 7 mm when the fruit is fully developed.
-It is found growing in a variety of habitats; open oak woodlands, rocky slopes, dry silted areas, and steep banks of streams, at 500 to 2000 m above sea level.
+It is found growing in a variety of habitats; open oak woodlands, rocky slopes, dry silted areas, and steep banks of streams, at 500-2000 m above sea level.
 A genetic study showed that its closest relative is probably Prunus haussknechtii.